 The Canadian Arts Coalition would like to give a special thank you to all who attended our end of day reception.
 Thank you to Julie Dabrusin for hosting the event and to Christine Friday and the Honourable Melanie Joly who joined us to celebrate another successful day of arts advocacy.
 What better way to close the evening but to have Minister Joly express the importance for Arts Day in Ottawa – for the diverse voices in the arts and culture sector to unite and be heard!

 The 2017 Arts Day on the Hill could not have been possible without the tireless work of our partners and sponsors.
-The Canadian Arts Coalition would like to recognize: Kate Cornell and the Canadian Dance Assembly; Frédéric Julien and CAPACOA; Sara Meurling, Meg Shannon, and members of the Professional Association of Canadian Theatres (PACT); the National Arts Centre; Sean Casey and Tara Mazurk at Global Public Affairs; Harwood Estate Vinyards; Kichesippi Beer; Monique Renaud and Meg Shannon for managing the Coalition’s communications; and the Great Canadian Theatre Company.
+The Canadian Arts Coalition would like to recognize: Kate Cornell and the Canadian Dance Assembly; Frédéric Julien and CAPACOA; Sara Meurling, Meg Shannon, and members of the Professional Association of Canadian Theatres (PACT); the Canadian Arts Summit; the National Arts Centre; Sean Casey and Tara Mazurk at Global Public Affairs; Harwood Estate Vinyards; Kichesippi Beer; Monique Renaud and Meg Shannon for managing the Coalition’s communications; and the Great Canadian Theatre Company.